-A000-Asia-China-Shang-P’ou Vessel-Bronze-c 1250-1046 BCE
+A000-Asia-China-Shang-You Vessel-Elephants-Bronze-c 1250-1046 BCE

+Two fantastic elephant-like beasts.

+Two dragons flanking a bovine mask above a fantastic elephant –like beast.

 Fantastic elephant-like beast with two trunks but no tusks.

+Figs. China-Shang-You Vessel-Elephants-Bronze-c 1250-1046 BCE

-Case No.:
+Case No.: 5

 Accession No.

-Formal Label:
+Formal Label: China-Shang-You Vessel-Elephants-Bronze-c 1250-1046 BCE

 Display Description:

 Archaic bronze ritual wine vessel or You is from the Shang Dynasty, Yinxu Period.
+Featuring Fantastic Elephants-Bronze-c 1250-1046 BCE

 This finely and lavishly decorated bronze wine vessel is both in shape and decoration a perfect representative of the high and , mature ‘Anyang’ style that flourished from the mid-Shang period (c.
 1600 – c.
 1046 BC) in the then-capital of Yinxu in present-day Henan province.
 Although it displays the classic proportions of you of that period and exhibits the archetypal taotie design, it is very rare in its combination of these formal and decorative features, and it is difficult to find close counterparts.
 The remarkable condition of the piece further adds to its importance in the surviving canon.

 You were used as wine containers at ancestral rituals.
 Wang Tao writes (Chinese Bronzes from the Meiyintang Collection, London, 2009, p.
 62) that ‘in Shang oracle bone inscriptions and Western Zhou bronze inscriptions, we read that a vessel named “You” was employed as a bucket for aromatic wine used for sacrifice’.
 "The shape was in use since the later Erligang period (c 1600-1400 BCE Robert W. Bagley (Shang Ritual Bronzes in the Arthur M. Sackler Collections, Washington, D.C., 1987, p.
 374), wine vessels found in the tomb of Fu Hao, consort of King Wu Ding, the only undisturbed royal Shang tomb at Anyang so far, which has been variously dated from 1250 to c.
-1200 BCE, ‘do not include oval-bodied you, suggesting that the type did not appear until after the first century of the Anyang period’.
+1200 BCE, “do not include oval-bodied you, suggesting that the type did not appear until after the first century of the Anyang period”.

-"The basic form of our vessel, of pointed oval section, which became popular in the 12th and early 11th centuries BC, was modified again in the Western Zhou period (c.
+The basic form of the present vessel, of pointed oval section, which became popular in the 12th and early 11th centuries BC, was modified again in the Western Zhou period (c.
 1046 – 771 BC), when its profile became more compact and its oval section more squared.
 Yet this Shang form itself could be adjusted in so many ways that the variety of forms is breath-taking: contemporary examples can differ in proportion, section and profile, the alignment and shape of the handle, the shape of the knob, and the existence and shape of flanges.
-In addition, there were of course endless possibilities how to decorate such vessels.
-Two basic types seem, however, to be prevalent, one with overall decoration, but differing from our you in many respects; the other only partly decorated, but otherwise more closely related.
+In addition, there were many ways to decorate such vessels.
+Two basic types seem, however, to be prevalent, one with overall decoration, but differing from this You in many respects; the other only partly decorated,

-"You with overall decoration are usually of broader, more exaggerated pear shape, the designs executed in higher relief, paired with more prominent " angles and wing-like hooks on either side of the cover.
+You with overall decoration are usually of broader, more exaggerated pear shape, the designs executed in higher relief, paired with more prominent " angles and wing-like hooks on either side of the cover.
 The handle is usually cast with animal heads in the round that hide the loops for attachment, and it may even be attached the opposite way, running from front to back.
-You of this type from the Sackler collection are illustrated in Bagley, op. cit., pls 64 and 65, with excavated and heirloom counterparts, Figs. 64.2, 64.3, 64.4 and 64.6.
+You of this type from the Sackler collection are illustrated in Bagley, op. cit., pls.64 and 65, with excavated and heirloom counterparts, Figs. 64.2, 64.3, 64.4 and 64.6.